Mohammed Jabarah: Release, cooperation and later arrest

 He was re-arrested in the autumn, after a Federal Bureau of Investigation search of his house found a list of American agents and prosecutors, a knife and rope in his luggage and bomb-making instructions.
 He was held in the Manhattan Detention Center until he was subsequently sentenced to life imprisonment by judge Barbara S. Jones.

-His oldest brother, Abdullah, later stated that he believed Mohammed was "a crazy bastard, f**king mad".
+His oldest brother, Abdullah, later stated that he believed Mohammed was "a crazy bastard, fucking mad".